Beydağları Coastal National Park

 The ancient settlements Olympos, Phaselis and Idyros are situated within the national park, which lies between the shores of the ancient regions Pamphylia and Lycia.
 The tallest mountain in the park is Tahtalı Dağı.
 The Yanartaş burning gas field is found on the foothills of that mountain.

 The national park offers place for activities such as beach and sea sports, picnic, camping, trekking, mountain climbing, paragliding etc. Visiting of the archeological sites within the national park is possible all around the year.

-The park has a great biodiversity, it has over 865 plant species, 25 of which are endemic, from rare mammals can be found mountain goat, bobcat, caracal and wolf.
+The park has a great biodiversity, it has over 865 plant species, 25 of which are endemic.
+Rare mammals include mountain goat, lynx, caracal and wolf.